html5rocks/www.html5rocks.com/content/tutorials/webcomponents/shadowdom-201/en/index.md

 only has an effect on CSS properties which are inheritable.
-It says: when you're looking for a property to inherit, at the boundary between the page and the ShadowRoot, don't inherit values from the host but use the `initial` value (per the CSS spec) instead.
+It says: when you're looking for a property to inherit, at the boundary between the page and the ShadowRoot, don't inherit values from the host but use the `initial` value instead (per the CSS spec).

-If you're unsure about which properties inherit in CSS, check out [this handy list](http://www.impressivewebs.com/inherit-value-css/) check the "Show inherited" checkbox in the Element panel.
+If you're unsure about which properties inherit in CSS, check out [this handy list](http://www.impressivewebs.com/inherit-value-css/) or toggle the "Show inherited" checkbox in the Element panel.

-<h3 id="style-inherit-cheetsheet">Scenario cheatsheet for applyAuthorStyles/resetStyleInheritance</h3>
+<h3 id="style-inherit-cheetsheet">Scenario cheatsheet</h3>

-To better understand when you might use these properties, below is a decision matrix.
+To better understand when you might use these properties, below is a decision matrix to help.
 Carry this around in your pocket.
 It's gold!

 <table>